-I stayed in the city for 2 months doing many amazing one day hikes and some incredible multi-day hikes.
-Not having a car I reached most of these hikes by public transport or shuttles.
-Using the city as a base, I did some amazing weekend trips form Vancouver.
+Vancouver is a great place to be based to do some incredible day hikes with plenty of easy trails.
+It is also one of the best places in British Columbia to access incredible multi-day hikes and camping spots from.
+Not having a car while staying here, I reached most of these hikes by public transport or shuttles.
+Using the city as a base, I did some amazing weekend trips from Vancouver.

 Even though many of these hikes around Vancouver can be reached by public transport, all the hikes are much easier to reach by car.
-For car rental I recommend using Rentalcar to find the best deal.
+For car rental, I recommend using Discover Cars to find the best deal.

 Hikes are rated for their difficulty as follows:

-Easy – anybody of reasonable health should be able to do these hikes without training.
+Easy – anybody of reasonable health should be able to walk an easy trail without training.
 Mostly reasonably flat and good to hike for families.

-Moderate – more challenging longer and steep hikes, but you do not need to be an athlete to complete these hikes.
-If you are reasonably fit you should be able to complete these hikes with some effort, maybe be a bit stiff in the morning.
+Moderate – more challenging longer and steep hiking trails, but you do not need to be an athlete to complete these hikes.
+If you are reasonably fit you should be able to hike these trails with some effort, maybe be a bit stiff in the morning.
 Read carefully to see if you think you should attempt these.

 Difficult – long, steep hikes only recommended for experienced, fit hikers.